 Step 6: Dry quickly and deliberately

-Fast drying reduces rings and odor.
+Fast drying lowers the chance of rings and stale odor.

 Step 7: Reset the texture